If Addiction is a Chronic Disease, We Need a Chronic Care Model to Treat ItAlyssa

 The next provider (next level of care) needs to be carefully determined.
 Continued care recommendations vary.
 For the most part, they are individualized, but it’s hard to tell what criteria were used for the patient’s next placement.
 Actually, little clinical information is provided.
-In particular, there is very little discussed about a patient’s motivational level or recovery environment.
+In particular, there is very little that is discussed about a patients motivational level or recovery environment.

 Discharge planners/case managers need more training and more involvement with the clinical team.
 There is a need for a discharge summary that looks more like an assessment.

 It’s actually quite simple: it needs to look like how we treat any other chronic disease.
 The intensity of care should always match the severity of the symptoms.
 When I say that people in recovery need to be in treatment “forever” I clearly do not mean a continuously high level of care.

 Personally, I see my dermatologist every three months, whether I feel like I need to or not.
 I have skin check-ups.
 There have been times when I developed a basil cell skin cancer.
 The intensity of treatment increased.
 As I got better the frequency of my check-ups came down.

 What about “recovery check-ups?”
 (White, 2014) How about at least semi-annual addiction check-ups?

 Who would do them?
 How about an Addictionologist?
 What’s that?
 It’s a physician who has been certified by the American Board of Addiction Medicine (ABAM).
 Before actually sitting for the exam offered by ABAM, the physician would have completed a residency in Addiction Medicine.
 There are approximately 3000 board-certified Addictionologists in the U.S. The numbers are growing.
 If you are in recovery, find one!
 Let\’s call this “Medically Monitored Recovery.”